circleci/circleci-docs/jekyll/_cci2/contexts.md

 Environment variables are used according to a specific precedence order, as follows:

-1. Environment variables declared inside a shell command in a `run` step, for example `FOO=bar make install`.
+1. Environment variables declared [inside a shell command]({{ site.baseurl }}/2.0/env-vars/#setting-an-environment-variable-in-a-shell-command) in a `run` step, for example `FOO=bar make install`.
-2. Environment variables declared with the `environment` key for a `run` step.
+2. Environment variables declared with the `environment` key [for a `run` step]({{ site.baseurl }}/2.0/workflows/#setting-an-environment-variable-in-a-step).
-3. Environment variables set with the `environment` key for a job.
+3. Environment variables set with the `environment` key [for a job]({{ site.baseurl }}/2.0/workflows/#setting-an-environment-variable-in-a-job).
-4. Environment variables set with the `environment` key for a container.
+4. Special CircleCI environment variables defined in the [CircleCI Built-in Environment Variables]({{ site.baseurl }}/2.0/workflows/#built-in-environment-variables) section of this document.
 5. Context environment variables (assuming the user has access to the Context).
-6. Project-level environment variables set on the Project Settings page.
+6. [Project-level environment variables]({{ site.baseurl }}/2.0/workflows/#setting-an-environment-variable-in-a-project) set on the Project Settings page.
-7. Special CircleCI environment variables defined in the [CircleCI Environment Variable Descriptions]({{ site.baseurl }}/2.0/env-vars/#built-in-environment-variables) section of this document.
+7. Environment variables set with the `environment` key [for a container]({{ site.baseurl }}/2.0/workflows/#setting-an-environment-variable-in-a-container).

 Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
 Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.
-Finally, special CircleCI environment variables are loaded.

 ## Secrets Masking